 Pontiac, MI 48341

-To schedule an appointment, call 248-464-2506.
+- To schedule an appointment and for all questions for the Vital Records Office, call 248-858-0571.
+Appointments are limited.
 Please reserve in-person transactions for urgent matters only.

-You may contact us with any questions at email@example.com.
+- You may also contact us with questions at

 For a military veteran residing in Oakland County, it is recommended that you record your military discharge (DD214) for safekeeping with the Oakland County Clerk's office.
 This is an important document and is usually needed for veterans' benefits.

 Bring in your original discharge (which will be immediately returned to you) and a copy will be kept in our office should you, your spouse or an immediate family member need it.
 Military discharges are confidential and are not allowed to be viewed by the public.